 Two innovative pre-kindergarten classrooms are located at Project Enlightenment.
 The use of research-based best practices in early childhood education makes either of them an excellent pre-kindergarten experience for young four-year-old children that are not kindergarten eligible.

 Each classroom emphasizes that children “learn by doing.”
-This instructional focus, combined with an emphasis on literacy and promoted through inquiry-based learning techniques is based on early learning standards for North Carolina preschoolers, adopted by the North Carolina Department of Public Instruction.
+This instructional focus, combined with an emphasis on literacy and promoted through inquiry-based learning techniques, is based on early learning standards for North Carolina preschoolers, adopted by the North Carolina Department of Public Instruction.
 The classrooms are organized into centers such as: the construction center, dramatic play, a creation station, music, a discovery center and a literacy center.
 The schedule typically includes a “together time” to begin the day, creative play time, clean-up, snack, outdoor play time and an assigned center time.
 Small group activities are provided for movement education and social skills.

 - The Blended Classroom (BC) is a full-day classroom serving students funded by Title 1, NC PreK and WCPSS Preschool Education Services.
 It emphasizes research-based early literacy practices.
 Students are assigned to this classroom by the Wake County Public School System.
-For an application to this program call Smart Start at 919-851-9550 and ask for a universal application.
+For an application for this program, call Smart Start at 919-851-9550 and ask for a universal application.
 This application is not specific to Project Enlightenment but is a universal application for all Title I, NC PreK classrooms.

 Both classrooms at Project Enlightenment are "Guided Observation" sites.
 Guided Observations are designed for teachers of three- to five-year-olds and scheduled throughout the traditional school year.
-Participants that register will observe developlmentally appropriate best practices occuring in one of the two inclusive pre-kindergarten classrooms serving four-year-olds.
+Participants that register will observe developmentally appropriate best practices occurring in one of the two inclusive pre-kindergarten classrooms serving four-year-olds.
 Following the observation, participants discuss and determine strategies for implementing best practices in their own classrooms.
 Some of the "best practices" participants might observe are: literacy-rich environments, phonological awareness and alphabet knowledge, building a caring classroom community, positive guidance strategies, and respectful teacher/child interactions.
 Check our workshop tab for more information about registering for a Guided Observation.